snipsco/hermes-protocol/platforms/hermes-python/documentation/source/tutorial.rst

 Managing sessions
 -----------------

+Ideas :
+- rich conversations

-Snips platform includes support for conversations with back and forth communication between the Dialogue Manager and the client code.
+The Snips platform includes support for conversations with back and forth communication between the Dialogue Manager and the client code.
 For a conversation, the dialogue manager creates **sessions**.

 Starting a session